-- Semantic LaTeX Input: the manually created semantic version of the corrected LaTeX field.
-This entry is used to generate our MathML with Wikidata annotations. - Preview of Corrected LaTeX: a preview of the corrected LaTeX input field rendered as an SVG image in real time using Mathoid [20], a service to generate SVGs and MathML from LaTeX input.
-It is shown in the top right corner of the GUI. - VMEXT Preview: the VMEXT field renders the expression tree based on the content MathML.
-The symbol in each node is associated with the symbol in the cross referenced presentation MathML.
+- Corrected TeX: the manually corrected LATeX expression - Hyperlink: hyperlink to the position of the formula in the source - Semantic LATEX Input: manually created semantic version of the corrected LATEX field.
+This entry is used to generate our MathML with Wikidata annotations. - Preview of Corrected LATEX: preview of the corrected LATEX input field rendered as SVG in real time using Mathoid [23], a service to generate SVG and MathML from LATEX input.
+It is shown in the top right corner of the GUI. - VMEXT Preview: rendering of the expression tree based on the content MathML.
+The symbol in each node is associated with the symbol in the cross-referenced presentation markup.

-Figure 1 shows the GUI that allows to manually modify the different formats of a formula.
-While the other fields are intended to provide additional information, the pipeline to create and cultivate a gold standard entry starts with the semantic LaTeX input field.
-LaTeXML will generate content MathML based on this input and VMEXT will render the generated content MathML afterwards.
-We control the output by using the DLMF LaTeX macros [13] and our developed extensions.
-The following list contains some example of the DLMF LaTeX macros.
+Figure 1 shows the GUI for manual modification of the different formats of a formula.
+While the other fields are intended to provide additional information, the pipeline to create and cultivate a gold standard entry starts with the semantic IATEX input field.
+IATEXML will generate content MathML based on this input and VMEXT will render the generated content MathML afterwards.
+We control the output by using the DLMF IATEX macros [12] and our developed extensions.
+The following list contains some examples of the DLMF LATEX macros.

-- \EulerGamma@{z}: $\Gamma(z)$: gamma function, - \BesselJ{\nu}@{z}: $J{\nu}(z)$: Bessel function of the first kind, - \LegendreQ[\mu]{\nu}@{z}: Q^μ_ν(z): associated Legendre function of the second kind, - $JacobiP{alpha}{beta}{n}@{x}: P_n^{(\alpha,\beta)}(x): Jacobi polynomial.$
+- \EulerGamma@{z}: $\Gamma(z)$: gamma function, - \LegendreQ[\mu]{\nu}@{z}: $Q^{\mu}{\nu}(z)$: associated Legendre function of the second kind, - \JacobiP{\alpha}{\beta}{n}@{x}: $P_n^{(\alpha,\beta)}(x)$: Jacobi polynomial.

-The DLMF web pages, which we use as one of the sources for our dataset, were generated from semantically enriched LaTeX sources using LaTeXML.
-Since LaTeXML is capable to interpret semantic macros, generates content MathML that can be controlled with macros, and is easily extensible by new macros, we also used LaTeXML to generate our gold standard.
+The DLMF web pages, which we use as one of the sources for our dataset, were generated from semantically enriched LATEX sources using LATEXML.
+Since LATEXML is capable of interpreting semantic macros, generates content MathML that can be controlled with macros, and is easily extended by new macros, we also used LATEXML to generate our gold standard.
 While the DLMF is a compendium for special functions, we need to annotate every identifier in the formula with semantic information.
 Therefore, we extended the set of semantic macros.

 In addition to the special symbols listed in Table 1, we created macros to semantically enrich identifiers, operators, and other mathematical concepts by linking them to their Wikidata items.
-As shown in Figure 1, the annotations are visualized using yellow info boxes appearing on mouse over.
+As shown in Figure 1, the annotations are visualized using yellow (grayscaled in print) info boxes appearing on mouseover.
 The boxes show the Wikidata QID, the name, and the description (if available) of the linked concept.

-Aside from naming, classifying, and semantically annotating each formula, we performed three other tasks:
+In addition to naming, classifying, and semantically annotating each formula, we performed three other tasks:

-- correcting the LaTeX string extracted from the sources; - checking and correcting the MathML generated by LaTeXML - · visualizing the MathMl using VMEXT
+- correcting the LATEX string extracted from the sources: - checking and correcting the MathML generated by LATEXML; - visualizing the MathML using VMEXT.

-Most of the extracted formulae contained concepts to improve human readability of the source code, such as commented line breaks, %\n, in long mathematical expressions, or special macros to improve the displayed version of the formula, e.g., spacing macros, delimiters, and scale settings, such as \!, \, or \>.
-Since they are part of the expression, all of the tested tools (also LaTeXML) try to include these formating improvements into the MathML markup.
-For our gold standard, we focus on the pure semantic information and forgo formating improvements related to displaying the formula.
-The corrected TeX field shows the cleaned mathematical LaTeX expression.
+Most of the extracted formulae contained concepts to improve human readability of the source code, such as commented line breaks (%\(newline\)), in long mathematical expressions, or special macros to improve the displayed version of the formula, e.g., spacing macros, delimiters, and scale settings, such as \!, \, or \>.
+Since they are part of the expression, all of the tested tools (including LATEXML) try to include these formatting improvements into the MathML markup.
+For our gold standard, we focus on the pure semantic information and forgo formatting improvements related to displaying the formula.
+The corrected TEX field shows the cleaned mathematical LATEX expression.

-Using the corrected TeX field and the semantic macros, we were able to adjust the MathML output using LaTeXML and verify it by checking the visualization from VMEXT.
+Using the corrected TEX field and the semantic macros, we were able to adjust the MathML output using LATEXML and verify it by checking the visualization from VMEXT.

-3.3 Evaluation Metrics
+3.3 Evaluation metrics